ale917k/ecommerce/README.md

 In order to handle your users and db, you will require an account with [Firebase](https://firebase.google.com/); You can then grab your project config and replace it on `./client/src/firebase/firebase.utils.js`

-You can then run `npm start`; That will boot up client and server concurrently.
+You can then run `npm run dev` which will boot up client and server concurrently.

 ## License